Rainbow Theatre: Music venue: 1975–1982

 Olivia Newton-John played two dates of her "Totally Hot World Tour" here on 28 and 29 November 1978.

 The Boomtown Rats played two dates on 14 and 15 December 1978.
 Supported by The Vipers.

 The Jacksons played at the Rainbow Theatre on 6, 7, 8, 9, 23 and 24 February 1979 as part of their Destiny World Tour to support the Destiny album, which had been released late in the previous year.

 Paul McCartney's TV film, Back to the Egg, promoting Wings' latest album, on 10 August 1979, became the last film to be screened at the Rainbow Theatre, on 10 August 1979.

 Secret Affair played the Rainbow on 8 December 1979.

 Dire Straits performed at the Rainbow Theatre in December 1979, a recording of which is included in the Live 1978–1992 box set released on 3 December 2023.

 Part of Stiff Little Fingers' first live album, Hanx!, was recorded at the Rainbow in 1980.

 A New York Band Celebration, Billed as The Taking Liberties Show, took place on 20 February 1981.
 The Fleshtones, The Bush Tetras, The Raybeats, The Bongos, The dBs, and Polyrock performed.
 The whole show was recorded an issued as a compilation album, Start Swimming, released on Stiff Records.

 Iron Maiden performed here multiple times in 1980 and 1981 and recorded a video, Live at the Rainbow released in 1981.
 Iron Maiden also recorded their first music video, "Women in Uniform", directed by Doug Smith and released in 1980, here.

 The Grateful Dead played two series of shows at the Rainbow in 1981, on 20–24 March, and 2–6 October.
-The 20 & 21 March shows will be released on Dave's Picks Volume 56.
+The 20 & 21 March shows were released on Dave's Picks Volume 56.
 The Grateful Dead also had planned to play the Theatre in 1972 and 1978, these were both cancelled.

 The dramatic climax to the 1980 British film Breaking Glass was shot here.
 Directed by Brian Gibson, it starred Hazel O'Connor, Phil Daniels and Jonathan Pryce.

 Toyah performed here in February 1981, which was filmed and released as Toyah Live At The Rainbow by BBC video later that year.

 The building had been the subject of a preservation order in the 1970s and the management company that operated the venue was unable to maintain it to the required standard.
 The building was closed permanently in 1982, although there were plans for its conversion to a bingo hall.